ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 All players share the same health bar.
 If it depletes completely, the match ends.
 In Tag-team VS, each team has their own health bars, and losing all health will cause that team to lose.

-Players using the [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) game modifier will cause the whole match to end if they fail due to it, even in Tag-team VS. If [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy) game modifier is used, players can still get two extra lives.
-But in Tag-team VS, when a team's health drops to zero, though the [health bar](/wiki/Client/Interface/Health_bar) will be refilled, the match will judge them as **failed** and end immediately.
+Players using the [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) game modifier will cause the whole match to end if they fail due to it, even in Tag-team VS. If [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy) is used, players can still get two extra lives.
+However, in Tag-team VS, when a team's health drops to zero, even though the [health bar](/wiki/Client/Interface/Health_bar) will be refilled, the match will judge them as *failed* and end immediately.

 ##### Results